Tony2520/Stadium-Live-Demo/README.md

 If you want to check out the app -> https://www.stadiumverse.com/

 Stadium Live is a rising betting / fantasy mobile app with around 80k daily active user and 250K total downloads.
 With an engineering team of 8, I hit the ground running and shipped multiple complex, end-to-end features.
-Below are 4 most note-worthy ones.
+Below are 4 of the most note-worthy ones.

 ## Project #1: User Profile Revamp📱